Javier López (general): The League of the Interior

 In early 1826, López moved to Buenos Aires, where he befriended the war minister, Carlos María de Alvear.

 When he took charge of the campaign against Brazil, Alvear took him as his aide.

-He was present at the Battle of Ituzaingó and commanded a cavalry regiment in the Battle of Camacuá.
+He was present at the Battle of Ituzaingó and commanded a cavalry regiment in the Battle of Camacuã.

 He returned to Buenos Aires with Alvear, and thence to Tucumán.
 Nicolás Laguna was governor there, but was soon replaced by José Manuel Silva.

 López led a revolution against him, and on 2 February 1829 López had himself elected governor.

 López immediately declared his support for the revolution led by Juan Lavalle, who had overthrown the government of Manuel Dorrego and started a civil war that spread throughout the country.
 His province prepared for civil war and joined the Unitarian League of Interior, led by José María Paz from Córdoba.

 His first step was to invade Catamarca Province, where he deposed the federalist governor.

 Then he joined José María Paz's army in Córdoba, and fought under his command in the Battle of la Tablada de Tolomosa.

 Lamadrid had to fight in the same army, but refused to join the Tucumán division.